 The strategy of creating a press release

-From Amazon’s example, the strategy of creating a press release first actually makes much more sense from a business perspective.
+Amazon’s strategy of creating a press release first actually makes much more sense from a business perspective.
 After all, doing the press release first gives your company’s development team a chance to properly evaluate whether the product or service they want to build offers significant benefits to customers.
-With this insight, you need to waste time, energy, and money on product development if the press release announcing the launch isn’t received well.
-Creating the press release first gives you time to improve on the product or withdraw the product before you’ve spent too much money on it.
+You need not waste time, energy, and money on product development if the press release announcing the launch isn’t received well.
+Creating the press release first gives you time to improve on the product or withdraw the product entirely before you’ve spent too much money on it.

 What is working backward?

 Having a press release done and waiting beforehand provides clear guidelines for product development and a list of things to look for during product testing.
-It gives the sales and marketing team a head start on promoting the product to potential consumers.
-The approach also helps with prioritization; if a specific step does not move your product to the end game, it takes a backseat while priority is given to the steps which will help you satisfy customers and deliver value accordingly.
+It gives the sales and marketing team a headstart on promoting the product to potential consumers.
+This approach also helps with prioritization; if a specific step does not move your product to the end game, it takes a backseat while priority is given to the steps that will help you satisfy customers and deliver value accordingly.